Texas

 Visit an area of natural beauty

-Nestled just north of Central Dallas, the 1,015-acre White Rock Lake Park is one of the region’s most renowned natural beauty spots.
-Visitors flock here to enjoy the serene atmosphere and scenic views, but for more active minded folk there’s also no end of activities to enjoy, from kayaking and canoeing to bird watching, biking and hiking.
-For the latter, among the most popular routes takes you directly around the picture-postcard lake.
+Nestled just north of Dallas city centre, the 1,015-acre White Rock Lake Park is one of the region’s most renowned natural beauty spots.
+Visitors flock here in their droves to enjoy the serene atmosphere and scenic views, but for more active-minded folk – and children are often of this ilk – there’s also no end of recreational activities to enjoy, from kayaking and canoeing to bird watching, biking and hiking.
+For the latter, one of the most popular routes takes you directly around the park’s picture-postcard lake.

 Step back in time at an evocative festival